Please see the list of example courses for small and large groups (also possible to adapt to private coaching):

 Managing Cross Cultural Issues in Education

-This course aims to equip educators, employees of the educational institutions and trainers with the essential skills, knowledge and competencies required to work globally, cross culturally and remotely both in formal and informal roles, and helping others to develop their multi-cultural awareness.
+This course aims to equip the participants with the essential skills, knowledge and competencies required to work globally, cross culturally and remotely both in formal and informal roles, and helping others to develop their multi-cultural awareness.